“One of the reigning queens of women’s fiction.” –USA Today

 Michael Patrick King tucked copies of her novels in scenes throughout the Sex and the City television series and movies.
 There’s a drinking game in South Bend, Indiana for the eagle-eyed viewers who spot the novels.

-She has received citations from The Sons of Italy, honorary degrees from Saint Mary’s College, the University of Notre Dame and the University of New Haven, and has given the commencement speech at University of Virginia at Wise.
+She has received citations from The Sons of Italy, an honorary degree from Saint Mary’s College, two honorary degrees from the University of New Haven, and has given the commencement speech at University of Virginia at Wise and the University of New Haven.
 A seasoned lecturer, Adriana has also been a guest speaker at New York University and The New School for Social Research in New York City.

 While at Saint Mary’s, she also founded, directed, wrote and appeared with The Outcasts, an all-female comedy troupe that began improvisational performances on the shuttle buses between the schools and grew into a musical variety show with sell-out performances in the university theater.

 Adriana made her off-Broadway debut in New York City as a playwright in 1985 at the Manhattan Theater Club with Secrets of the Lava Lamp directed by Stuart Ross.
-She wrote for the 52nd Street Project, was produced in regional theaters including a commission for a full length play from The Missouri Repertory Theater under George Keathley, and helmed a production at Jack Bettenbender’s Rutgers Summerfest of Ethel Zupp’s Amazing Cheesecake, directed by Ed Stern.
+She wrote for the 52nd Street Project, was produced in regional theaters including a commission for a full length play from The Missouri Repertory Theater under George Keathley, and was produced at Jack Bettenbender’s Rutgers Summerfest for Ethel Zupp’s Amazing Cheesecake, directed by Ed Stern.

 Adriana’s grandfather’s films inspired her to write and direct movies; with the release of Big Stone Gap, his dreams and hers come full circle.